janw-me/default-featured-image/readme.txt

 == Screenshots ==

-1. The setting on teh media page
+1. The setting on the media page
 2. The media manager will start with the current selected image

 == Changelog ==